 Conference participants had a choice of seventeen educational seminars during the course of the event that will allow them to better serve their buyers and sellers.
 A total of 14.5 accredited continuing education units were available to auctioneers to maintain advanced auctioneer certifications or auctioneer licenses held in other states requiring education.

 Several Pennsylvania auctioneers came up winners during the event.
-Matthew Hostetter, CES, GA, GPPA, of Beaver Falls, Beaver County, garnered the prestigious “Pennsylvania Auctioneer Champion” on January 9 at the Pennsylvania State Farm Show, the largest indoor agricultural exhibition in the nation.
-He competed against 29 other auctioneers in a sold-out competition to be the best bid caller and auctioneer in the state as well as for the top prize of cash, a prestigious silver trophy and paid registration to the International Auctioneer Championship set for July 2013 in Indianapolis, Indiana.
+Patrick K. Morgan of New Holland, Lancaster County, garnered the prestigious “Pennsylvania Auctioneer Champion” on January 8 at the Pennsylvania State Farm Show, the largest indoor agricultural exhibition in the nation.
+He competed against 26 other auctioneers in a competition to be the best bid caller and auctioneer in the state as well as for the top prize of cash, a prestigious silver trophy and paid registration to the International Auctioneer Championship set for July 2014 in Louisville, Kentucky.

-Officers for the Pennsylvania Auctioneers Association for 2013 include Matthew S. Hurley, President, of Greencastle, Franklin County; Mark L. Ferry, President-Elect, Latrobe, Westmoreland County; Patrick K. Morgan, Vice President, of New Holland, Lancaster County; and Robert A. Ensminger, Treasurer, Harrisburg, Dauphin County.
-Randy A. Betton, of Greensburg, Westmoreland County, as PAA President in 2012, will serve one more year on the PAA Board of Directors as immediate past president.
+Officers for the Pennsylvania Auctioneers Association for 2014 include; Mark L. Ferry, President, Latrobe, Westmoreland County; Patrick K. Morgan, President-Elect, of New Holland, Lancaster County; Bill Anderson, Jr. of Harrison City, Westmoreland County; and Robert A. Ensminger, Treasurer, Harrisburg, Dauphin County.
+Matthew S. Hurley, President, of Greencastle, Franklin County, as PAA President in 2013, will serve one more year on the PAA.